LLMQuant/.github/profile/README.md

 ![en-animation](https://github.com/user-attachments/assets/f37a2239-65e3-4b76-a70c-89b7990073e9)

-Welcome to **LLMQuant**, an open-source community focusing on AI, LLM (large language model) and Quantitative research.
-We aim to leverage AI for financial investment research with feasible collection of techniques and solutions.

 ## About LLMQuant

-We are LLMQuant, an open-source community focusing on AI, LLM (large language model) and quantitative finance.
+Welcome to **LLMQuant**, an open-source community focusing on AI, LLM (large language model) and quantitative finance.
 We aim to leverage AI to financial investment research with feasible collection of techniques and solutions.

 ## Our Solutions